Topological Signal Processing over Generalized Cell Complexes: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the last years a fast-growing interest emerged in signal processing and machine learning communities to develop models and tools for analyzing data defined over topological spaces \cite{carlsson2009topology}, \cite{munkres2000topology}, i.e. over non-metric domains composed of a set of points along with a set of neighborhood relations.
-A relevant example is Graph Signal Processing (GSP) \cite{shuman2013}, \cite{ortega2018graph}, a recent research field arising at the intersection between signal processing and graph theory, which transposes classical signal processing operations, such as, for example, filtering, sampling, estimation, to signals defined over the vertices of a graph.
+\IEEEPARstart{I}{n} the last years a fast-growing interest emerged in signal processing and machine learning communities to develop models and tools for analyzing data defined over topological spaces \cite{carlsson2009topology}, i.e. over non-metric domains composed of a set of points along with a set of neighborhood relations.
+A relevant example is Graph Signal Processing (GSP) \cite{shuman2013}, a recent research field arising at the intersection between signal processing and graph theory, which transposes classical signal processing operations, such as, for example, filtering, sampling, estimation, to signals defined over the vertices of a graph.
 Graphs are a simple example of a topological space able to capture {\it pairwise} (or dyadic) relations between data associated with their vertices by encoding these relations through the presence of edges.
-However, in many complex systems such as gene regulatory networks, biological, social and brain networks, the richness of the interactions among the constitutive elements cannot be reduced to simple dyadic relationships \cite{battiston2020networks}, \cite{lambiotte2019networks}.
-To overcome the limitations of graph-based representations, it is necessary to go beyond graphs by incorporating {\it multiway} (or polyadic) relational descriptors \cite{berge1989hypergraphs, klamt2009hypergraphs, giusti2016two, agarwal2006higher, benson2018simplicial}.
-Algebraic structures able to capture multiway relations are hypergraphs \cite{berge1989hypergraphs}, composed of a set $\mathcal{V}$ of elements along with an ensemble $\mathcal{S}$ of subsets of $\mathcal{V}$ of various order.
-A particular class of hypergraph exhibiting a rich algebraic structure is given by {\it simplicial complexes} \cite{munkres2018elements}.
-A topological space, i.e. a set of elements $\mathcal{V}$ along with a set of multiway relations among them, is an abstract simplicial complex if it can be represented by a set $\mathcal{S}$ containing subsets of various cardinality of the elements of $\mathcal{V}$ satisfying the inclusion property, meaning that if a set $\mathcal{A}$ belongs to $\mathcal{S}$, then any subset of $\mathcal{A}$ also belongs to $\mathcal{S}$.
-The framework of Topological Data Analysis (TDA) \cite{carlsson2009topology} has been proposed to extract information from data by using algebraic topological tools applied to the domain representing relations among the data \cite{edelsbrunner2008persistent}, \cite{horak2009persistent}.
-Methods based on simplicial complexes have been already applied in many fields, such as statistical ranking \cite{jiang2011}, control systems \cite{muhammad2006control}, tumor progression analysis \cite{roman2015simplicial}, biological \cite{estrada2018centralities} and brain networks \cite{andjelkovic2020topology}.
-The two books \cite{robinson2016topological}, \cite{krim2015geometric} focus on topological and geometric methods to analyze signals and images.
+However, in many complex systems such as gene regulatory networks, biological, social and brain networks, the richness of the interactions among the constitutive elements cannot be reduced to simple dyadic relationships \cite{lambiotte2019networks}.
+To overcome the limitations of graph-based representations, it is necessary to go beyond graphs by incorporating {\it multiway} (or polyadic) relational descriptors.
+This generalization is possible resorting to {\it hypergraphs}, i.e. very general structures composed of a set $\mathcal{V}$ of elements along with an ensemble $\mathcal{S}$ of subsets of $\mathcal{V}$ of any order \cite{berge1989hypergraphs}.
+However, the very generality of hypergraphs has an inherent complexity that can limit their applicability.
+To derive numerically efficient techniques able to handle signals defined over higher-order structures, it is useful to endow the domain with a hierarchical structure that enables processing at different levels.
+Examples of hypergraphs possessing a hierarchical structure, besides graphs, are {\it simplicial complexes} \cite{munkres2018elements} and {\it cell complexes} \cite{hatcher2005algebraic}, \cite{grady2010}.
+Very recently, combinatorial complexes have also been proposed as a very general hierarchical structure \cite{hajijtopological}.
+Simplicial complexes handle relations of any order, but are prone to respect the so called {\it inclusion property}, stating that if a set belongs to the space, all its subsets must belong to the space as well.
+In many applications, this constraint represents an unnecessary and unjustified limitation.
+Conversely, combinatorial complexes do not need to respect the inclusion property, but they lack of an algebraic structure that is useful in deriving signal processing tools.
+For all these reasons, in this paper we resort to cell complexes, which are quite general, lead to a natural hierarchical structure and can be formally described through an algebraic framework that provides the formal tools to {\it identify global properties, or invariants, of the signal domain by working with local operators}.